 - Basic data

-CustomsThere are no custom limits between member states or tax return.
+CustomsThere are no custom limits between EU member states or tax return.
 For other non-member states we recommend you to follow info at www.porezna-uprava.hr.

 VisasCroatian Visa Policies are fully compliant with European Union Visa Policy and Standards.
 So what does that exactly mean?
 All citizens of states that require visas to enter other EU member countries also need a visa to enter Croatia.
 Therefore, before visiting Croatia, be sure to visit the Croatian Embassy in your respective country of origin.
 In addition, if you are flying to Dubrovnik and wish to visit other cities throughout Croatia, we recommend you obtain a visa for multiple entries because of the border crossing through Bosnia and Herzegovina.
 If you cross the border without the aforementioned visa, you will not be able to enter Croatia.